n0ncetonic/crt_sheep/README.md

 # crt_sheep

+# UPDATE AUG 6, 2018
+All is good with crt.sh again.
+If you have any issues in the future refer to the Aug 4 update and ensure the domain isn't currently down

 # UPDATE AUG 4, 2018
 I was wondering why my tool was erroring out so I checked out the https://crt.sh website and realized it was 404'ing with the following showing up when cURL'd .
 Until further notice this tool is sadly broken as it depends on crt.sh